OmegaDevStudio/Selfcord-Old/README.md

 </a>
 </div>

+## Notes
+Haven't been updating this for a while.
+Rewrite is at [this repository](https://github.com/OmegaDevStudio/Selfcord).
+This repository will be made obsolete after I have fully ported everything.

 ## Feautres
  - Modern Pythonic API using `async`/`await` syntax
  - Easy to use with an object oriented design